-- There should be a continuous attempt to motivate, encourage, empower and co-operate women entrepreneurs. - An Awareness programme should be conducted on a mass scale with the intention of creating awareness among women about the various areas to conduct business. - Attempts should be there to enhance the standards of education of women in general as well making effective provisions for their training, practical experience and personality development programmes, to improvise their over-all personality standards. - Organize training programmes to develop professional competencies in managerial, leadership, marketing, financial, production process, profit planning, maintaining books of accounts and other skills.
-This will encourage women to undertake business. - Vocational training to be extended to women community that enables them to understand the production process and production management. - > Skill development to be done in women's polytechnics and industrial training institutes.
-Skills are put to work in training-cum-production workshops. - Educational institutes should tie up with various government and non-government agencies to assist in entrepreneurship development mainly to plan business projects. - International, National, Local trade fairs, Industrial exhibitions, seminars and conferences should be organized to help women to facilitate interaction with other women entrepreneurs. - \geq Women in business should be offered soft loans & subsides for encouraging them into industrial activities.
-The financial institutions should provide more working capital assistance both for small scale venture and large scale ventures.
+- There should be a continuous attempt to motivate, encourage, empower and co-operate women entrepreneurs. - > An Awareness programme should be conducted on a mass scale with the intention of creating awareness among women about the various areas to conduct business. - > Attempts should be there to enhance the standards of education of women in general as well making effective provisions for their training, practical experience and personality development programmes, to improvise their over-all personality standards. - Organize training programmes to develop professional competencies in managerial, leadership, marketing, financial, production process, profit planning, maintaining books of accounts and other skills.
+This will encourage women to undertake business. - Vocational training to be extended to women community that enables them to understand the production process and production management. - Skill development to be done in women's polytechnics and industrial training institutes.
+Skills are put to work in training-cum-production workshops. - > Educational institutes should tie up with various government and non-government agencies to assist in entrepreneurship development mainly to plan business projects. - International, National, Local trade fairs, Industrial exhibitions, seminars and conferences should be organized to help women to facilitate interaction with other women entrepreneurs. - > Women in business should be offered soft loans & subsides for encouraging them into industrial activities.
+The financial institutions should provide more working capital assistance both for small scale venture and large scale ventures. - Making provision of micro credit system and enterprise credit system to the women entrepreneurs at local level.